Day 1, August 29, home to Gridley via I-5, SR99: 119 miles

 Allen and Nancy were both at work when we arrived at noon.
 Allen’s “work” was a golf tournament.
 Since he’s the publisher of Colorado Avid Golfer magazine he can call such pleasures “work”.
 He returned home around 1530 and Nancy an hour or so later.
 We enjoyed a wonderful family reunion, catching up with one another’s news.
 As we chatted the subject of dinner came up and we all decided on Five Guys Hamburgers.
 Allen and I drove to their nearby location and brought home some very good burgers and fries.
 It was my first Five Guys burger, ordered with double grilled onions and double mushrooms.
 It was superb!
 We don’t have one near our home and that’s probably a good thing.

 We whiled away the evening on their lovely patio, and after sunset we sat around the patio firepit just enjoying the company.
 Around 2030 I headed to the shower, a luxurious one compared to the RV showers I’d had the last several days.
-Afterwards, I bid them all goodnight and returned to the coach for the night.
+Afterwards, I bid them all goodnight and returned to the coach.
 Lavonne prefers nights in the house and I prefer the coach.
 Choice is good!

 Saturday, Day 6, jacks down at Greenwood Village, CO.